Dean of the College in Arts, Sciences and Engineering

 Runner also served as Faculty Development and Diversity Officer for Arts, Sciences and Engineering, a position that works with University leadership and faculty to develop strategies for greater hiring and retention of underrepresented faculty.

 Runner’s research focuses on syntax—the study of the sentence structure in the world’s languages—and his lab uses visual world eye-tracking and other experimental methodologies to examine how sentence structure affects meaning.
 Experimental syntax uses tools from experimental psycholinguistics to learn more about the ways these structures differ cross-linguistically, as well as to understand how a language’s structures affect how people use and produce their language.

-His research has been supported by the National Science Foundation since 2002 and he has published in some of the top journals in the field, including Linguistic Inquiry, Cognition, Syntax, and Cognitive Science, as well as in The Blackwell Companion to Syntax.
+His research has been supported by the National Science Foundation since 2002 and he has published in some of the top journals in the field, including Linguistic Inquiry, Linguistics and Philosophy, Cognition, Syntax, and Cognitive Science, as well as in The Blackwell Companion to Syntax.

 He received a PhD in linguistics from the University of Massachusetts, Amherst, and a bachelor’s degree in linguistics from the University of California, Santa Cruz.